WSMorrison/Hard_Parkers/README.md

 Portfolio Project 4 is intended to show the student's ability to create a website that utilizes frameworks such as Django and Bootstrap, as well as show a practical understanding of a model-view-controller architecture.

-The HardParkers website is intended to give automotive enthusiast event promoters and enthusiasts a place to organize and sign up to attend car meets and smaller, free car shows.
+The HardParkers website is intended to give automotive enthusiast event promoters and enthusiasts a place to organize and sign up to attend events like car meets and smaller, grass roots car shows.
 This gives enthusiasts a central place to find events they're interested in, as well as gives the promoter an easy way to publish their event details and a tool to check entry at the physical event.

 ### User Stories

 There are three levels of user for The HardParkers.
 There are basic users (Users), event promoters and organizers (Organizer), and the site owners or admin (Owner).
 Each level of user has different permissions and interface, though the look remains consistent regardless.

+All visitors are welcome and the site is responsive for use on mobile, tablet, and even large screen devices such as laptop or desktop computers.
+However, the majority of Users will be accessing the site from a mobile device.
+And due to the nature of the events, it's likely if not intended that Organizers will use the site from their mobile device as well.
+For this reason, the site is intentionally very simple in design, with simple colors and high contrast buttons so that it is easy to see, read, and use.

 When a visitor first accesses the website, they see the splash image and main. or index page.
-The index page shows all, or the first ten of a paginated list, upcoming events.
+The index page shows the first ten of a paginated list of all upcoming events.
 The footer of the index and most other pages holds links to social media, and an inspiring quote to encourage any site visitor to attend car shows.

 On the index page, visitors are given a button that allows the visitor to see the details of the event.
 The details show on a new page with the same header and footer as the index page.
 Details include the event location, the event date and time, and the date and time when registration closes.
 There is a button that can take the visitor to a map, linked to a new tab in the visitor's browser.
 The visitor is encouraged to login to the site if they aren't already, so they can register for the event.
 The visitor is also given the opportunity to sign up for the site if they are not already, or login if they are.
 These pages are available as tabs on a navbar below the splash image.

 Once logged in, the User has all of the above persmissions and capabilites.
 In addition, the User is displayed a button that allows them to register for the event.
 The site thanks the User and redirects them to a list of all the events they are registered to attend.
 In the nav bar, there is also a tab to the attending page, that list of all the events the User is registered for.
 This list is similar to the list on the index page, but it only shows the events that the User is registered for.
 When a User accesses the event details from either the index or their attending page, it displays the details of the event, and a button to either remove their registration or register for the event accordingly.

 Once an event's registration is passed, the registration button is inactive.
 The event remains on index and attending lists until the event passes, when it is no longer displayed.
+When the number of attendees reaches the maximum number set by the organizer, the registration button is inactive.
+Both inactive states show a message on the button indicating that registration is closed.

 If a visitor logs in and has Organizer permissions, they are granted all of the User functionality.
 In addition to the list of all events and the attending list, the Organizer has access to an Organized tab.
 This tab lists all the events that the Organizer specifically has published.
 At the top of the list is a button to a form that allows the Organizer to create a new event.
-The list on this tab has buttons to edit or delete the event; the delete has a warning that the deletion can't be ondone on a confirmation page.
+The list on this tab has buttons to edit or delete the event; the delete confirmation page has a warning that the deletion can't be ondone.
 The event create and event edit pages are identical in form, with the exception the edit form prepopulates the fields with the existing information.
 An event creation or edit thanks the Organizer, and the redirect takes them to their list of organized events.
 There is also an "Attendee List" button on each event card.
 The Attendee List button opens a new tab in the Organizer's browser, which has limited styling and some key information about the event including a list of the attendees, allowing the Organizer to print the list of attendees to take with them to the event if they choose to control entry.

 A visitor who is a site owner, can access all the functionality of the User and Organizer, as well as access to the Django admin panel.
 This allows the Owner to delete any other user, and any event from the site, as well  promote a signed up User to an Organizer or remove those promotions.
 This gives the Owner the ability to approve trusted Organizers, or remove them and other Users who would like to be removed, or perhaps do not participate in a way that promotes car culture at large.

-All visitors are welcome and the site is responsive for use on mobile, tablet, and even large screen devices such as laptop or desktop computers.
-However, the majority of Users will be accessing the site from a mobile device by a huge margin.
-And due to the nature of the events, it's likely if not intended that Organizers will use the site from their mobile device as well.
-For this reason, the site is intentionally very simple in design, with simple colors and high contrast buttons so that it is easy to see, read, and use.

 <hr>